Expat Life in Thailand

 We can run in Lumpini Park, we can shop at EmQuartier, we meet friends for coffee and nice lunches.
 I can travel freely at weekends to wherever we want in Thailand, thanks to a company car and the Air Asia unlimited pass.
 For me it has been a very, very privileged Bangkok lifestyle.
 I have lost count of the number of people around the world who have said they want my life!

-Some Thai expats, ourselves included, are not here on expatriate contracts but on local contracts.
+Some expats, ourselves included, are not here on expatriate contracts but on local contracts.
 That makes us sort of locals, who arrived on a one-way ticket from Australia.
 No wonder ‘home’ has blurred into a difficult question.
 And when asked at the moment “Where do you come from?”
 We answer firmly “Bangkok!”

 I say to those moaning foreigners that you read about, if you don’t like the place then leave.
 Go back to Brexit Britain, Europe in crisis, America in turmoil or Australia/New Zealand in its second wave of lockdowns.